Table of Contents

 The reason behind its popularity is how this application works.
 Many other apps allow you to chat, but with this one, you do snap chatting.
-What it means is that every small and big conversation is made fun with the help of pictures – thus the name Snapchat.
+What it means is that every small and big conversation is made fun of with the help of pictures – thus the name Snapchat.

 The pictures you send to the person you are chatting with will disappear from his screen within 10 seconds.
-Which text message will you pay more attention to the one that you know will stay in your inbox unless you delete it, or the one that you know will disappear in the next 10 seconds?
+Which text message will you pay more attention to, the one that you know will stay in your inbox unless you delete it, or the one that you know will disappear in the next 10 seconds?

 Snapchat is a top-rated app today.
 Millions use the phone app.
 However, it remains linked to some injuries and wrongful death.
 The case is worse when the users drive.
 Below you will see several incidents caused by the app.
 CNN recently compiled a list of accidents tied to it.

 In one case reported by the Daily Beast, a man was beaten to death while using the app.
 His death was uploaded onto his account by his murderers.
-Police say that the man died after allegedly stealing a bong and marijuana pipe from one of the killers.
+Police say the man died after allegedly stealing a bong and marijuana pipe from one of the killers.

 Authorities report the killers recorded the young man, Delvin Mendoza-Chaparro, live on the app.
 They range from 19-20 years old and face up to 60 years in jail.
 A Tampa case was even darker.
 Police say that Snapchat likely caused the death of five people.
 ABC Action News reported on the crash.
-In this case, a young woman snapped her boyfriend, driving almost 116 mpg.
+In this case, a young woman snapped at her boyfriend, driving almost 116 mpg.
 The accident caused a severe fire.

 Another case in New Jersey showed a man beaten up on Snapchat, reported on Patch.com.
 In another, the last Snapchats of two young people revealed they had become distracted by the app and lost at sea.
-The Daily Mail reported the two young men simply vanished.
+The Daily Mail reported the two young men vanished.
 Also, CNN reported on another case in Georgia.
 And this allegedly showed a 107 mph accident caused by a Snapchat filter.